 ♦ Relax your chest, drop your shoulders, and let your belly soften like the Buddha

 ♦ Your shoulders and chest area should be fairly relaxed and still.
 If this is challenging at first, try lying down on the floor with one hand on your chest, and the other hand on your abdomen.
-Focus on making the hand on your abdomen rise as you fill your lungs with air, expanding your chest (the hand over your chest should not move as much)
+Focus on making the hand on your abdomen rise as you fill your lungs with air, and then expanding your chest (the hand over your chest should not move as much)

 ♦ Practice this technique once or twice a day at first - you need to be comfortable breathing this way when feeling calm, before you can feel comfortable doing it when anxious.